 People on normal doses of benzodiazepines and Z drugs prescribed by their doctor do not need to inform the Driver and Vehicle Licensing Agency (DVLA).
 However, if you are taking higher doses than recommended, or taking them without prescription, your driving licence would be taken away.

-If you have been taking a benzodiazepine or Z drug for over four weeks and want to come off it, it is best to discuss the problem with a doctor.
+If you have been taking a benzodiazepine or a Z drug for over four weeks and want to come off it, it is best to discuss the problem with a doctor.
 Some people can stop taking benzodiazepines or Z drugs with little difficulty.
-However, many people develop withdrawal symptoms if they suddenly stop taking a benzodiazepine or Z drug.
+However, many people develop withdrawal symptoms if they suddenly stop taking a benzodiazepine or a Z drug.
 To keep withdrawal effects to a minimum, it is often best to reduce the dose of the medicine gradually over a number of weeks or months before finally stopping it.
-Your doctor will advise on dosages, time scale, etc.
+Your doctor will advise on dosages, timescale, etc.

 - Insomnia - zaleplon, zolpidem and zopiclone for the management of insomnia; NICE Technology Appraisal Guidance, April 2004

 - British National Formulary; NICE Evidence Services (UK access only)

 - Generalised anxiety disorder and panic disorder in adults: management; NICE Clinical Guideline (January 2011)

 - Insomnia; NICE CKS, April 2015 (UK access only)